 5 Key Takeaways from Coal+ Regional Exchanges

 - Diversify sources of finance.
-Both public and private finance need to be mobilized, deployed, and secured over the course of the just transition process.
-Local or regional economic development offices in transition regions are encouraged to develop a finance roadmap for potential projects for former coal+ sites, to better understand both existing finance sources and potentially unutilized streams of capital.
+Both public and private financing needs to be mobilized, deployed, and secured over the course of the just transition process.
+Local or regional economic development offices in transition regions are encouraged to develop a finance roadmap for potential projects for former coal+ sites, to better understand both existing finance sources and potentially unutilized capital streams.

 - Holistically consider the effects of coal+ phaseouts.
-Policies and programs to support a just transition must consider the effects of the transition on multiple dimensions of families depending on mining activities, including their physical health and sense of identity and community in addition to their working competencies.
+Policies and programs supporting a just transition must consider the transition’s effects on families dependent on mining activities across multiple dimensions, including their physical health and sense of identity and community in addition to their working competencies.
 Job support programs will be better substantiated if they are complemented by additional programs that support health and social mobility.

 - Seek opportunities to revitalize former mining sites rather than tearing them down.
-Preserving former mining sites can have dual benefits: preserving mining heritage that is part of the community identity and leveraging existing infrastructure for clean energy or nature tourism projects.
+Revitalizing former mining sites can have dual benefits: preserving mining heritage that is part of the community identity, and leveraging existing infrastructure for clean energy or nature tourism projects.
 For example, Prievidza, Slovakia, is turning a former mining site into a district heating center using renewable energy resources.

 - Leverage opportunities to learn from other coal+ regions engaged in a just transition process.
 Many regions, though culturally, economically, or socially different, are facing the same challenges and thus benefit from the opportunity to exchange directly and openly on what works well and what doesn’t.
-For example, during the exchangeEU programme, Bulgaria and Western Macedonia found it very fruitful to discuss their respective approaches to finalizing Territorial Just Transition Plans, which will inform transition pathways for both regions going forward.
+For example, during the exchangeEU program, representatives from Bulgaria and Greece’s Western Macedonia found it fruitful to discuss their respective approaches to finalizing territorial just transition plans, which will inform transition pathways for both regions going forward.

-To master the challenges ahead and seize the opportunities in the months and years to come, a strong and proactive European community that drives just transition and thrives through it will be crucial.
-To this end, a second round of exchanges has launched and will be implemented during the first half of 2023.
+To master the challenges ahead and seize opportunities in the months and years to come, a strong and proactive European community that drives a just transition and thrives through it will be crucial.
+To this end, a second round of exchanges has launched and is being implemented from March to May 2023.